 I made an appeal to this effect in ORISSA MATTERS on the occasion of Utkal Divas, 2016.

-We formally launched the new forum as “Bhasa Andolan, Orissa” in an extended meeting of selfless activists in a meeting held in his office and decided to submit an Ultimatum to Government to the effect that if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
-And we have been doing this, as per our agenda, with effect from Pana Sankranti – Orissa’s New Year’s Day.
+The above named friends formally approved the new forum “Bhasa Andolan, Orissa” in an extended meeting of language activists in a meeting held in his office where it was decided to support my method of silent black-flag march for mass awakening for the cause we were to espouse.
+It post-facto approved the Ultimatum I had submitted to the Chief Secretary with Maharatha accompanying me on the same day.
+The Government, through this Ultimatum approved by others over phone, was told that, if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced by Subhas Chandra Pattanayak in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
+And we have been doing this, as per our agenda, with effect from Pana Sankranti – (13.4.2016) – Orissa’s New Year’s Day.

-Esteemed Pradyumna Satpathy, Tusar Satpathy and all dear language activists who are in this unique movement have approved the idea and are showing how powerful could be the voice of silence when used in a revolution.
+Pradyumna Satpathy, Tusar Satpathy and all dear language activists who have joined this unique movement have shown how powerful could be the voice of silence when used in a revolution.

 Let the government understand the force of our silence.
-We are in the best of cause of Orissa and we will never halt before our demand for punishment to whosoever contravenes the founding Law of Orissa – The Orissa Official Language Act, 1954, conceived in the first post-independence session of Orissa Assembly on April1, 1948 – is codified.
+We are in the best of the cause of Orissa and we will never halt before our demand for punishment to whosoever contravenes the founding Law of Orissa – The Orissa Official Language Act, 1954, is codified.

-Here below, for records only, I will put some relevant pictures, though all of these are massively shared in social medias, particularly in Face Book.
+Here below, for records only, I will put some relevant pictures, though all of these are massively shared in social media, particularly in Facebook.

 Let me begin with the picture of our Ultimatum to Government through the State’s Chief Secretary.

-In this historic meeting, it was decided that, in order not to violate Sec.144 IPC clamped on the area throughout the year by the government, which is so popular that sans this alarming act it cannot smoothly function, we decided that with black-flags and posters, maximum four of our friends shall silently march from the Assembly gate to the podium of the statue of Madhu babu whose unfathomable sacrifice has given us our motherland Orissa.
-The march shall regularly commence at 5 pm every day.
-It was decided in this meeting that on the first day, myself as President of Bhasa Andolan (Language Movement), Pabitra Mohan Maharatha as convener of the movement, Pradyumna Satpathy as the Commander of the Movement, and Tusarkant Satpathy as coordinator of the Movement shall hit the road.
-But, eminent linguist and lexicologist Prof. Dr. Natabar Satpathy – another member of the Ministerial Committee – wanted to take up the black-flag on the first day.
+In this historic meeting, it was decided that, on the first day, myself as Founder and Chairman of Bhasa Andolan (Language Movement), Pabitra Mohan Maharatha as convener of the movement, Pradyumna Satpathy as the Commander of the Movement, and Tusarkant Satpathy as coordinator of the Movement shall hit the road.
+But, lexicologist Prof. Dr. Natabar Satpathy – another member of the Ministerial Committee – wanted to take up the black-flag on the first day.
 Therefore, it was decided on the spot that instead of Pabitra Mohan Maharatha Prof. Satpathy shall join the march.
 These are pictures of the first day.

-On the second day, Convener of the movement Pabitra Mohan Maharatha, leading light of the movement Journalist Sagar Satpathy, Wing Commander (Rtd) Nandakishore Samal and London based physician Dr. Nityanand Patnaik took up the rally.
+On the second day, Convener of the movement Pabitra Mohan Maharatha, Journalist Sagar Satpathy, Wing Commander (Rtd) Nandakishore Samal and London based physician Dr. Nityanand Patnaik took up the rally.
 Below are the pictorial records thereof.